WanderlustCoder/Keyboard-Defense-AzureVale/docs/analytics_schema.md

 | `delta` | number | Net gold change applied by the event (negative for spend). |
 | `timestamp` | number | Game time in seconds when the event occurred. |

 > Need a quick timeline for dashboards or smoke artifacts?
 Run `npm run analytics:gold` (see `scripts/goldTimeline.mjs`) to export the last few hundred entries as JSON/CSV with additional metadata (file, mode, capturedAt, time-since).
 Pass `--merge-passives --passive-window <seconds>` to include the nearest passive unlock (id/level/time/lag) for each event.
+For high-level summaries (net delta, max gain/spend, passive linkage counts) use `npm run analytics:gold:summary`.

 ## Telemetry Metadata Snapshot